Become a Peace Scholar!

 Peace scholars participate in an interdisciplinary six-week undergraduate level course in peace studies at the Oslo International Summer School.
 The course includes both classroom instruction and visits to prominent institutions dealing with peace and conflict.
 Upon return to the PLU campus, students work with the Peace Scholars coordinator and committee to promote the program through presentations and recruitment meetings.

 Travel, lodging and meals related to the Peace Scholars summer study are paid for by PLU and generous donors.
-Students may be get additional funding for non-program costs.
+Students with financial need may be eligible for additional funding for non-program costs.

 Summer Study: Oslo International Summer School

 The summer school is a vibrant international environment in which students from over 80 countries take part.
-The 14 Peace Scholars take a Peace Seminar together.
-In addition, they choose one elective course, which transfers to PLU.
+The 10 Peace Scholars take a Peace Seminar together.